paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Count

 `Count` walks a linked list to see how many nodes there are.
-It is more expensive because the value is not stored.

 ##### Push